jasonrundell/gatsby-ant-site/README.md

 gatsby --v
 ```

-Is installed corectly, you should get some output like the following:
+Is installed correctly, you should get some output like the following:

 ```sh
 $ gatsby --v